Is the Brownian bridge a good noise model on the boundary of a circle?: Introduction

-In Section~\ref{sec:4s} we show that any process in $\H$ shares asymptotically the spectrum with the corresponding process in $\H_0$.
-In Section~\ref{sec:5s} it is proven that also the path regularity is maintained for such couples, as a consequence of Kolmogorov's continuity conditions and a result of Boas (see \cite{Boas}).
+In Section~\ref{sec:2s} we define the two classes of interest, $\H$ and the space of conditioned processes $\H_0$, studying their properties and analyzing their random Fourier series expansion.
+In Section~\ref{sec:4s} we show the connection between the spectrum of the processes in $\H_0$ with respect to their generators in $\H$.
+In Section~\ref{sec:5s} it is proven that also the path regularity is maintained for such couples, as a consequence of Kolmogorov's continuity conditions and a result of Boas.
+In Section~\ref{sec:6s} simple parametric models in $\H$ and $\H_0$ are presented, together with the properties of the maximum likelihood estimators for the parameters.

-The Section~\ref{sec:6s} presents a simple parametric model in $\H$ which is is the discrete approximation of the model given in \cite{HoboltShape}.
-The number $n$ of discrete approximation is linked to the maximum number of available measures, and it defines the ``observation window''.
-The particular choice of $n$ may be used to discriminate between different behavior, even when they will be the same asymptotically outside the observation window (see, e.g., the difference between fractal dimension and topologic dimension of liver fibrosis morphological quantities in \cite{DiogAletti}).
-In other words, the discrete approximation may be assumed to describe different behavior.